Storms disrupt Beijing flights, authorities warn of flash floods, landslides

 Heavy rain was expected across south-eastern China on Saturday, it said.

 Widespread flooding hit two towns, Xiangbei and Xiangxi in the southern province of Hunan, Xinhua said.
-Rainfall across the province ranged from 100 mm (4 inches) to 200 mm (8 inches).
+Rainfall across the province ranged from 100mm to 200mm.

 The extreme weather followed a tornado that struck Inner Mongolia on Friday, killing five people, injuring more than 50 and destroying homes in a major city.